sweetbit-io/sweetbit/README.md

 ## Releasing using [`goreleaser`](https://goreleaser.com)

+The tool goreleaser can automatically sign the release and upload it to GitHub.

 `git tag -a v0.1.0 -m "Release name"`

 `git push origin v0.1.0`

 `goreleaser --rm-dist`

+## Releasing using the release script

+`git tag -a v0.1.0 -m "Release name"`

+`git push origin v0.1.0`

+`./release.sh v0.1.0`

 ## Regenerate grpc files